michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0155.md

 - v: honor with a military ceremony, as when honoring dead soldiers
 - n: a formal military gesture of respect
 ### Family
-salute: salutation, salutatory, saluted, saluter, salutes, saluting+;salutation: salutations;saluter: saluters
+- salute: salutation, salutatory, saluted, saluter, salutes, saluting+
+- salutation: salutations
+- saluter: saluters
 ### Examples
 - King, the flamboyant boxing promoter who hyped Mike Tyson’s 1980s fights, was also saluted by Trump as “a phenomenal person” despite a conviction for manslaughter.
 - Enrollees receive large signs emblazoned with the program’s logo - a silhouette of a saluting soldier.